-Activity class OPEX budget (Year 1) Total budget/funding request (Year 1) Annual average funding request (years 1-10) 432 - road safety promotion \$778,050.00 \$778,050.00 \$897,103.95
+Activity class OPEX budget (Year 1) CAPEX budget (Year 1) 432 - road safety promotion \$500,000.00

-We desire to meet road-to-zero targets, as any friend or family member lost due to road trauma is unacceptable; however, our challenge is an extensive network with a high rural component and limited enforcement.
-The community requests lower speeds outside their homes, but they challenge route speed limit reductions.
-Due to the small numbers of DSI and the random nature of crashes, it is hard to meet DSI reductions on specific Road to Zero projects, making promotion and education a high-value activity.
-The education team work closely with the engineering team for safety infrastructure to support lower speeds and better crossing points, enabling real model choice for the community.
+We desire to meet the goals of the Government's Road Safety Strategy.
+We recognise the social costs of death and serious injury crashes and the impact on friends and whanau of lives lost due to road trauma.
+Our challenge is an extensive network with a high rural component and limited enforcement.
+Due to the random nature of crashes, and the proportion of DSI crashes which are attributable to driver choices, it is hard to meet DSI reductions on specific infrastructure improvement projects, making promotion and education a high-value activity.
+The education team work closely with the engineering team for safety infrastructure to support lower speeds and better crossing points, enabling improved mode choice for the community.
+This has included supporting the implementation of safer speeds within our Interim Speed Management Plan.